mongodb/docs/source/includes/queryable-encryption/reference/kms-providers/local.rst

 Architecture
 ````````````

-When you use a Local Key Provider in your {+qe+} enabled
-application, your application retrieves your {+cmk-long+} from
+When you use a Local Key Provider, your application retrieves your
-the filesystem of the computer on which your application is running.
+{+cmk-long+} from the filesystem of the computer it runs on.
+The

-The following diagram describes the architecture of a
+following diagram describes the architecture of a {+qe+}-enabled
-{+csfle-abbrev+}-enabled application using a Local Key Provider.
+application using a Local Key Provider.

 .. image:: /images/CSFLE_Data_Key_Local.png
    :alt: Local Key Provider architecture diagram.